iamarcel/second-brain/src/site/notes/2 Areas/Creatorpeneur.md

 ## [[4 Archive/Notes/Prompt Alchemy - My ChatGPT Guide\|Prompt Alchemy - My ChatGPT Guide]]

+# Brands with specific automations (like chatbots)
+Create brands that are niched down, very quickly, and sell almost the same product to that specific niche.
+Scale works with AI.

 # All Notes
 | File                                                                                                                                                                              |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |